rsta2/libcamera/README.md

 libcamera
 =========

+> Raspberry Pi is a trademark of Raspberry Pi Ltd.

 This project provides camera support for Circle-based applications.
 Only cameras with CSI-2 interface are supported.
 The drivers in this project directly access the hardware, without using MMAL / VCHIQ software components.
 There are no specific settings in the file *config.txt* necessary.

 Status